baka-san/not-reddit/README.md

-## Bloccit: A Ruby on Rails app where people can post, vote on, share, and save links and comments.
+## Not Reddit is a place where you can share links and discuss rad topics with neckbeards.